Hydrocephalus Treatment in Hyderabad | Dr Vishakha

 Cerebrospinal Fluid Production and Movement:

-- The choroid plexus has CSF, which flows through the ventricular system, nourishing the brain and removing waste products.
+• The choroid plexus produces CSF, which flows through the ventricular system, nourishing the brain and removing waste products.

 Causes of hydrocephalus: